 Dr. George McCloskey has over 40 years of experience in teaching, school psychology, research, test development, and more.
 He frequently presents at international, national, and state conferences and consults with school districts and private schools nationwide on improving students’ executive functions.
 At ResearchILD’s 36th Annual Executive Function Conference, Dr. McCloskey will discuss the brain’s reward center, its relationship to executive functions that guide self-regulation, and ways to use this connection to help children strengthen resilience.
 This session will focus on strategies for building a better connection between motivation and self-regulation in young children and strengthening self-determination in older children and adolescents.

 You can learn more about Dr. McCloskey and his work:

-- Visit his website.
+- Read his bio.